 - Select a server based in the United Kingdom and click on it.
 It should connect automatically.
 If it doesn’t, just click the Connect button.

-- Lastly, visit the ITV Hub website.
+- Lastly, visit the ITVX website or app.
 If you don’t have an account already, you will need to sign up for one.
 This is a free and easy process.
 All you will need is a UK post code (such as N11 8BQ)

 30-day money back guarantee